 Since the will is specifically made for China assets or properties, clients may wish to make it clear and firm that the will and the inheritance thereunder will be governed by Chinese law, which will save a lot of trouble for Chinese courts and judges to apply foreign laws, something Chinese judges are pretty much averse to.

 A good question, but the answer is probably bad.
-While some of the countries in the world has started to allow testators to designate applicable laws in their wills or testaments, so far it has not been the mainstream in today’s global society.
+While some of the countries in the world have started to allow testators to designate applicable laws in their wills or testaments, so far it has not been the mainstream in today’s global society.
 China has apparently not gone that far, I mean, under current Chinese laws, the laws designated by a testator in his or her will is not likely to be upheld by Chinese courts.

 On the other hand, if you have chosen the applicable law in your will or testament, then you don’t have to worry much as the likely outcome is that only your choice of law is void.
 In other words, despite the voidness of the clause of choice of law, the courts may still respect the rest of the terms of that will or testament.